 Data preservation is critically important to the Arctic Data Center.
 We recognize that data preservation is difficult, both for technical and non-technical reasons.
 We have developed this data preservation plan to be explicit about how the Arctic Data Center ensures the long-term preservation of the data entrusted to the repository.
 Key to this plan is our belief that no single organization can possibly provide sufficient institutional stability to guarantee multi-decadal preservation, and that partnerships among committed archives are necessary for successful data longevity.
 The guiding principles for our preservation plan follow.

-Preserve the bits.
+Preserve the bits

 The primary mission of the Arctic Data Center is data preservation and data access.
 High-quality data management is essential to data preservation.
 All submitted data and metadata are reviewed and edited before acceptance to ensure high-quality data products are available to the research community.
 Data are managed following best practice for systems administration at the University of California at Santa Barbara (UCSB)’s North Hall Data Center (NHDC), which complies with a subset of Tier 1 ANSI/TIA Data Center Standards.

-Open science, open standards.
+Open science, open standards

 Wherever possible, we utilize and encourage the use of open standards for representation of data and metadata, and for provisioning of services.
 Metadata are managed in the open Ecological Metadata Language (EML), and we encourage researchers to provide data using open data formats such as ASCII Comma Separated Values (CSV) for tabular data and PNG / JPG for imagery.
 Open formats support accessibility of the data in the future, even in the face of large software changes.
 In addition, the repository supports open access via the DataONE REST API for external groups to be able to access all components of the system.

-Replicate data and metadata.
+Replicate data and metadata

 All metadata and data are replicated at geographically distinct locations including 1) DataONE replication nodes and 2) at the NOAA National Centers for Environmental Information.
 An archival copy is also made periodically on the Amazon AWS cloud service.
 Replication is automated, and occurs any time that a change to any file in the system is made.
 Replication assures that data and metadata remain available even in the case of unplanned local system outages (such as a regional-scale fire or earthquake event), and provides for higher-performance access to data from multiple replica sites.

-versioning
+Strong versioning

 Following the Force11 Data Citation guidelines, every version of every object in the system is assigned a unique identifier which is used to track that version of the object and relate it to earlier versions.
 For data packages, a DataCite DOI identifier is assigned and registered upon publication.
 All updates to objects are tracked, and old versions of data packages and data objects remain accessible even after an update, ensuring that any citations to the original versions of data can continue to be resolved to exactly the version of the data that was cited.
 Older versions of data packages are clearly marked, making it easy to navigate to the most recently updated versions, and search systems point users to the most recent version.

-auditing
+Frequent auditing

-Frequent auditing.
 All data, metadata, and other objects in the system are provided with a checksum that can be used to validate that the contents of the object have not changed over time.
 The Arctic Data Center participates in the DataONE federation, which audits all objects to ensure that the current copy of the object matches the original authoritative copy.
 In addition, DataONE checks all replica copies to ensure that they continue to persist and have matching checksums.
 This periodic auditing ensures that accidental content corruption due to disk, network, and human error are detected and remedied in a timely manner.

 a